The Education Imperative is a call to action!

 Watch this short video to learn more about the Education Imperative!

-The common misconception that financial need is the primary barrier to Hispanic enrollment and retention in Catholic schools often leads to one-sided approaches and less than optimal results.
-The Crimsonbridge Foundation created the Education Imperative Fund to provide tuition assistance as one piece of a holistic approach to make a quality education available to all students.
-Crimsonbridge partners with the Latino Student Fund (LSF), a regional nonprofit, to increase the availability of partial scholarships for new students to attend Catholic schools in the Greater Washington region.
-Because tuition assistance is not a stand-alone strategy, schools must demonstrate they are making systemic improvements towards increasing enrollment and engaging Hispanic students and their families in order to qualify.
-LSF assists families with the application and enrollment process, provides robust academic support and college preparation services to the students, and hosts bilingual workshops for families.
+The Crimsonbridge Foundation created the Education Imperative Fund to provide tuition assistance as one piece of a holistic approach to serving students and families.
+Crimsonbridge partners with the Latino Student Fund (LSF), a regional nonprofit, to increase the availability of partial scholarships for new students to attend Catholic schools in the Archdiocese of Washington.
+Schools must demonstrate they are making systemic improvements towards welcoming and engaging Hispanic students and their families in order to qualify.

 BRIDGES FOR SCHOOLS AND THE